haloedDepth/haloedDepth.github.io/_posts/2024-01-27-content_plan.md

 ### Website

--   **Content:** Systems Posts, Weekly Recaps and Video Scripts.
+-   **Content:** Systems Posts, Weekly Recaps, Video Scripts, To-Do Lists.
--   **Posting Frequency:** As developed for Systems Posts, Weekly for Recaps and Accordingly for Videos.
+-   **Posting Frequency:** As developed for Systems Posts, Weekly for Recaps, Accordingly for Videos and Daily for To-Do Lists.

 ### LinkedIn